Best Vision Insurance for Seniors in 2023

 - Includes coverage for routine vision care, glasses, and contact lenses

-This is a great route for seniors simply wanting to cover the cost of exams, eyewear, contacts and other vision services without the hassle of dealing with claim forms or ID cards.
+This is a great route for seniors who want to cover the cost of exams, eyewear, contacts, and other vision services — without the hassle of dealing with claim forms or ID cards.
 Seniors also appreciate the option to use out-of-network providers, especially those who frequently travel or live a nomadic lifestyle.
+The downside is Direct Vision Insurance covers little in the way of major eye care treatments, with the exception of discounts on LASIK or PRK procedures.
+With Direct Vision Insurance, older adults will need to depend on Medicare, Medicaid, or a private health plan for more comprehensive eye care coverage.

 -